toonketels/grunt-presentation/presentation/grunt-presentation.md

     }

-#### Gruntfile.js
+#### The Gruntfile

 The `Gruntfile.js` consists of three parts:
 1. Configuring tasks
 2. Loading plugins and tasks
 3. Defining task aliases and custom tasks

 Gruntfile.js: